Cluster Software Guidelines

 - The software does not intervere with other applications or the security or functionality of the cluster computers.

-- Visit the Cluster Reservation web page and SUBMIT YOUR SOFTWARE REQUEST.
+- Visit the Reserving a Cluster or Cluster Software page and SUBMIT YOUR SOFTWARE REQUEST.

 Deadline 2: Supporting Materials

-BEFORE THE SUPPORTING MATERIALS DEADLINE, submit the following to the Clusters Support Specialist (email@example.com or 412-268-5822):
+BEFORE THE SUPPORTING MATERIALS DEADLINE, submit the following to the Clusters Support Specialist email@example.com: